-Operate the partial metering button and the shutter button within six seconds from the time the exposure is displayed in the view finder.
-After six seconds, you will have to repeat the operation from step two.
+Press the partial metering button and/or the shutter button within six seconds after the exposure is displayed in the viewfinder, If more than 6 seconds elapse, start the procedure again from step 1.
+If your camera has the date function, please read the following section.